 Whether you are an experienced camper or planning your first camping trip, be sure to mind your manners at the campground.
-Here are a few suggestions from fellow outdoor enthusiasts on how to be a well-mannered camper.
+Here are a few suggestions from fellow outdoor enthusiasts on important camping etiquette.

 After I have packed my camp, but before I leave the site, I take a few minutes to reflect on the experience, think about what I might have done differently, what I may have forgotten or had that I didn't need.
 During my reflections, I also take a last look around to make sure the site is better than I found it.